The lymphoid tissue-specific proteome

-The G protein-coupled receptor GPR182 is fairly uncharacterized, however the expression of GPR182 shows moderate enrichment in spleen, and IHC shows expression in liver, testis and with the strongest staining seen in spleen and lymph nodes.
+The G protein-coupled receptor GPR182 is fairly uncharacterized, however the expression of GPR182 shows moderate enrichment in the spleen, and IHC shows expression in the liver, testis and with the strongest staining seen in spleen and lymph nodes.

 Here, the protein-coding genes expressed in lymphoid tissue are described and characterized, together with examples of immunohistochemically stained tissue sections that visualize corresponding protein expression patterns of genes with elevated expression in lymphoid tissue.